 8.1.1 If either party's activities hereunder become subject to regulation under State or Federal law to a greater or different extent than that existing on the date of initial deliveries of Gas hereunder, and that regulation is directly incident on such Term Contract between the parties, and the regulation materially and adversely affects the business of such party, such party shall have the right to declare an Early Termination Date for that specific Term Contract in the same manner as above stated, provided, the party declaring the Early Termination Date shall be liable to the other party for the other party's Liquidated Damages calculated as set forth in Section 10.5.

+8.12 Collateral Requirement/Termination Payment Threshold. (a) If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a SELLER in respect of all Transactions then outstanding should exceed $1,250.000, such Party as the Beneficiary Party may request BUYER to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $1,250,000 (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party. (b) If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a BUYER in respect of all Transactions then outstanding should exceed $25,000.000, such Party as the Beneficiary Party may request SELLER to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $25,000,000 (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party. (c) The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
+On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $250,000).
+For purposes of this Section 8.1.2, the calculation of "Termination Payment" shall include all amounts owed but not yet paid by one Party to the other Party whether or not such amounts are then due, for performance already provided pursuant to any and all Transactions.

 8.2 Each party reserves to itself all rights, set-offs, counterclaims and other defenses which it is or may be entitled to arising from or out of a Term Contract.